kerszamaral/compilers/README.md

 The files inside the folder are synced with the original folder, so you can use whatever you desire to edit them, without needing to be directly in the container.

-All other files (such as scanner.l, main.cpp, scanner.h, scanner.cpp) are provided blank for user customization.
+All other files (such as scanner.l, main.cpp, symbol.h, symbol.cpp) are provided blank for user customization.
 The token.h file is also already provided.

 The `PROJECT`.tgz file can be generated automatically by the `make tgz` command.
 Please, use it while inside the Docker container, as it needs a specific version of `tar`.